spatie/laravel-honeypot/README.md

 </form>
 ```

-Using either the Blade component or directive will add two fields: `my_name` and `my_time` (you can change the names in the config file).
+Using either the Blade component or directive will add two fields: `my_name` and `valid_from_timestamp` (you can change the names in the config file).

 Next, you must use the `Spatie\Honeypot\ProtectAgainstSpam` middleware in the route that handles the form submission.
 This middleware will intercept any request that submits a non empty value for the key named `my_name`.
-It will also intercept the request if it is submitted faster than the encrypted timestamp that the package generated in `my_time`.
+It will also intercept the request if it is submitted faster than the encrypted timestamp that the package generated in `valid_from_timestamp`.

 ```php
 use App\Http\Controllers\ContactFormSubmissionController;